StevenWeir038/Kennel39/AGILE.md

 - give user feedback when logging in / out
 - give user feedback when successfully/unsuccessfully creating and editing bookings
 - review responsiveness on multiple resolutions/browsers
+- include a help modal to advise the user how to use the site

 ### Reflections
 More consideration should have been given to responsiveness *earlier* in the project.
 It was developed optimally for 768px/tablet use.
 Start smaller!